-POLICIES Policy 4.6.1 The developer shall establish a Lot Owners Association (LOA) at the initial Phase 1 industrial subdivision stage - primarily for the purposes of managing a contract with waste management providers.
-Policy 4.6.2 The duties and responsibilities of the Lot Owner Association shall be reviewed and expanded on (if required) at each development phase
+POLICIES Policy 4.7.1 The developer shall establish a Business Lot Owners Association (BLOA) at the Phase 1 industrial subdivision stage.
+Policy 4.7.2 The duties and responsibilities of the Business Lot Owner Association shall be reviewed and expanded on (if required) at each development phase.